popebot-discord/legal/README.md

-# PopeBot Terms of Service and Privacy Policy
+# popebot Terms of Service and Privacy Policy

 ## Terms of Service